NicoJuicy/LearnML/ml/performance_metrics.md

-# Machine Learning Error Metrics
+# Machine Learning Performance Metrics

 There are several standard methods to evaluate the performance of ML models.
+In fact, scikit-learn has a plethora of functions for computing performance metrics in the `sklearn.metrics` library.

 ## Performance Metrics For Classification